 Like CPMP, PMITS is operated by the EC-Council and focuses exclusively on managing IT security projects.
 Candidates need at least two years of project management experience, plus, preferably, a bachelor’s degree or higher.
 There’s an EC-Council training program offered before the exam, which is recommended.

 Whatever project management certification you get, you’ll still need the right tools to apply that knowledge.
-ProjectManager.com is a cloud-based project management software developed by project managers to help with every phase of the project.
+ProjectManager is online project management software developed by project managers to help with every phase of the project.
 Take your learning to the next level by trying out our software free for 30-days.